brownman/do_for_others_first_old/README.md

 - activate plugin: google-group: push lpi-exam-question every 5 minutes

 #### ChangeLog:
+- 2-3-2014 : restore the working library - and tag it with a version 0.0.1
 - 1-3-2014 : interpreter: Selfish - first version for a new language
 - 26-2-2014: workspace: restrict writing permission to the folder: dir_workspace
 - 26-2-2014: divide rc files to: private(series of tasks)/public